-The women had healthy babies, via planned c-section, and consented to the study of their placentas after the births of their babies.
+The women had healthy babies, via planned c-section.
+They consented to the study of their placentas after the births of their babies.

 The researchers studied 3,500 macrophages from the five placentas.
-Macrophages are cells that form part of the immune system, and engulf harmful materials such as bacteria and pollution particles.
-They found 60 cells containing 72 small black areas, which looked like carbon particles.
+Macrophages are cells that form part of the immune system.
+They engulf harmful materials such as bacteria and pollution particles.
+Researchers found 60 cells containing 72 small black areas, which looked like carbon particles.